 Best of all?
 You can fully customize these sites so that they are filled exclusively with your client’s branding, service options, or most frequently used features.
 That’s a huge bonus in ways of demonstrating use value!

-A welcome packet—or microsite!
+A welcome client onboarding packet-or microsite!

 A lot goes into facilitating a relationship with clients, even if these smaller details sometimes seem less important.
 Onboarding is as much about the interpersonal aspects of sales and client-facing as it is about performance and delivery.